 - 1 teaspoon ground cinnamon

-- 1 cup (125 grams) roughly chopped raw pecans or walnuts
+- 1 cup (125 g) roughly chopped raw pecans or walnuts

-- Preheat the oven to 375 degrees with rack positioned in the center.
-Line a large rimmed baking sheet with parchment paper (or silicone baking sheet).
+- Preheat the oven to 375°F (190°C) with a rack in the center position.
+Line a large rimmed baking sheet with parchment paper or silicone baking sheet.